patinoman/team-profile-generator/README.md

 ---

-Want to see more projects ?
+Want to see more projects?
 Check out my github at [https://github.com/patinoman].

 Please email me at patino.hector@gmail.com for additional questions.